openpostac/OPA_siteknits/exampleSite/content/problemworkshop/_index.md

 ---
 title: 'Open Problem Workshop: Expanding Data Science'
-description: A new approach to building purposeful, targeted bridges across expert communities
+description: Purposeful, targeted bridges across expert communities

 ---
 Big data and machine learning are among the transformative technologies of our time, and have rewritten how we work as a society.
 We now face the monumental task of making our data driven world just, inclusive, equitable, safe, and accessible.
 This requires cross-disciplinary collaboration and new approaches to technology.